higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

 }
 ```

-the source generation command (i.e. `muSrcGen`) will fail and return all of the incompatible
+the source generation command (i.e. `muSrcGen`) will fail and return all the incompatible
 Avro schema records  (for example, the above schema would trigger the following
 message:
 ```